Creality K1 review: Pros & cons from a Prusa owner

 Unlike my Prusa MK3S+, I did not have to build the Creality K1

 The K1 has an industrial, no-nonsense dark grey metal and glass enclosure.
-This design helps minimize noise, stabilise temperatures, reduce pesky drafts that can cause warping and vent VOCs (volatile organic compounds) away from your precious lungs.
+This design helps minimize noise, stabilise temperatures, reduce drafts that can cause warping and help vent VOCs (volatile organic compounds) away from your precious lungs.

 The original extruder and chain link can be problematic

 This results in higher printing accuracy, significantly faster printing speeds and a smaller device footprint.
 Where my Prusa takes 90 minutes to print a Benchy, the K1 can do it in 17 minutes.
-Right out of the box, it can lay down 600mm of filament a second with an extrusion flow of up to 32mm³/s.
+Out of the box, it can lay down 600mm of filament a second with an extrusion flow of up to 32mm³/s.

 Even maintenance is mostly hassle-free.
-Just five bolts and a plastic cover stand between you and access to the hot end and extruder.
+Just five bolts and a plastic cover stand between you and access to the hot-end and extruder.
 All tools are included in the box plus a plastic scraper, some cutters, spanner, white Hyper PLA filament and a lengthy metal stick for removing stuck filament.

 Creality K1 pros & cons